tutyamxx/is-valid-steam-link/README.md

 <p align="center"><a href="https://nodei.co/npm/is-valid-steam-link/"><img src="https://nodei.co/npm/is-valid-steam-link.png"></a></a></p>

 * Simple NPM package that Checks if the url provided is a valid λ Steam url/link
+* This package WILL NOT VALIDATE STEAM ID/PROFILE ID!
+Just checks if it is a valid λ Steam url/link

 # Install via [NPM](https://www.npmjs.com/package/is-valid-steam-link)